 - Lost companionship

-- Lost future earnings capacity, if you can't return to your current job or any job at all
+- Lost future earning capacity if you can't return to your current job or any job at all

-Every situation is different, and only an experienced car accident attorney can analyze the circumstances and determine how much you are likely to receive as compensation.
-Based on this analysis, your car accident attorney will come up with a settlement range that fairly compensates you for the disruption in your life.
+Every situation is different, and only an experienced auto accident attorney can appropriately analyze your unique circumstances to determine how much you are likely to receive as compensation.
+Based on this analysis, your injury attorney will come up with a settlement range that fairly compensates you for the accident's impact on your life.

 Negotiating a car accident settlement is a lot like negotiating the purchase price of a car at the dealership.
-Each side goes back and forth, moving in increments until they reach a number to which they both can agree.
-At each stage of the negotiation, you’ll explain why you are entitled to the amount you are asking, by providing information about your economic and non-economic damages.
+Each side goes back and forth, moving in increments until they reach a number that is acceptable to both.
+At each stage of the negotiation, you’ll explain why you are entitled to the requested amount by providing information about your economic and non-economic damages.

-And what if you can’t reach an agreement?
+What if the second settlement offer is still too low?
+What if you can’t reach an agreement?
 Don’t worry!
 A settlement is entirely voluntary.
-If an automobile insurer decides to play hardball, you can always walk away from settlement negotiations and file paperwork in court to start up a lawsuit.
+If an insurance company decides to play hardball, you can always walk away from settlement negotiations and file a lawsuit in the court system.
 You’re never forced to settle against your will, and your lawyer can’t accept a settlement offer without your permission.
-The choice always remains yours.
+The choice is always yours.

 The Dangers of Settling Too Soon